bookofproofs/bookofproofs.github.io/_sources/history/19th-century/grossmann.md

 **Marcel Grossmann**  was a Swiss mathematician and a friend and collaborator  of Einstein.

 ### Mathematical Profile (Excerpt):
-* Marcel had a brother named Eugen.
-* Jules Grossmann was Swiss but came from a family originally from Alsace.
 * In 1870, he founded a factory in Budapest where he was known by the Hungarian version of his name, Grossmann Gyula.
 * Jules Grossmann was the joint owner of this successful factory.
 * Marcel was brought up in Budapest where he attended the Dániel Berzsenyi Gymnasium.
 * This famous high school had an excellent educational reputation and gave Grossmann an excellent background in mathematics.
-* In 1893, when Marcel was fifteen years old, his family moved to Switzerland and settled in Basel.
 * After completing his high school education in Basel, Grossmann entered the Zürich Polytechnikum (later named the Eidgenössische Technische Hochschule) to study mathematics with the aim of qualifying as a Gymnasium teacher of mathematics.
 * Two of Grossmann's ten fellow students were Mileva Maric and Albert Einstein.
 * All three became close friends and Einstein, who did not attend many lectures, borrowed Grossmann's lecture notes in order to take his examinations in 1898.